Cooperative Trajectory Planning in Uncertain Environments with Monte Carlo Tree Search and Risk Metrics: Experiments

 \section{Experiments}

-We evaluated our approach using 15 different scenarios representing merging, overtaking, and bottleneck situations with up to 8 vehicles \cite{Kurzer2020}.
-Each experiment was conducted with 300 random seed values.
+We evaluated our approach using 15 different scenarios representing merging, overtaking, and bottleneck situations as well as obstacle mazes with up to 8 vehicles \cite{Kurzer2020}.
+The scenarios, which are illustrated online\footnote{\url{https://url.kurzer.de/ProSeCo-Scenarios}}, describe various urban situations.
+A scenario is completed when each agent has left the scenario's region of interest.
+Each experiment was conducted with 300 random seed values with our simulator.
 The results were assessed with the success rate indicating the fraction of collision-free and valid trajectories.
+An agent's trajectory is valid if the agent stays within the road boundaries and if the trajectory is physically drivable.
+We compare the results for different numbers of iterations $\numIterations$ (cf.~Alg.~\ref{alg:uncertaintyHandling}).
 The baseline, which is the cooperative trajectory planner of our previous work \cite{Kurzer2018b}, provides the results of Fig.~\ref{fig:results:noise_off_handling_off} in a deterministic environment (i.e., without uncertain measurements).
 Scenarios one to six with two or three agents yield a success rate close to \SI{100}{\percent}.
 For scenarios eight to eleven, the success rates increase with the number of iterations as expected due to the improved action value estimates and the exploration of new actions.
+Scenarios 13 to 15, which describe more complex situations such as obstacle mazes, cannot be solved with 8000 iterations or less since more iterations are necessary for a proper exploration of the action spaces and for a greater planning depth into the future.
+Thus, the results for these scenarios are neglected in the evaluation.

 If the baseline approach is applied in an uncertain environment with noisy observations, the results worsen according to Fig.~\ref{fig:results:noise_on_handling_off}.
-The success rates do not improve significantly, or even deteriorate in some scenarios with an increasing number of iterations.
+The success rates do not improve significantly or even deteriorate in some scenarios with increasing iterations.
 This is reasonable since the action value estimates overfit to the observed state that can differ from the true state, possibly leading to the selection of worse actions.